The Complete Guide to the British Peerage & Baronetage

 Patrick Cracroft-Brennan was born in Kingston-upon-Hull in 1951.
 He became interested in heraldry and genealogy at an early age, joining the Heraldry Society in 1961 and the Society of Genealogists a few years later.
 He qualified as a chartered accountant in 1974.
 Moving to London in 1982, he was appointed Hon Treasurer of the Heraldry Society in 1985, serving in that capacity until 1988, and then serving on the Council of the Heraldry Society from 1988 until 1993.
 He was made an Honorary Fellow of the Heraldry Society in 1988.
 He founded Heraldic Media Limited in 1997 and The Peerage Research Trust in 2004.
-He was again elected to the Council of the Heraldry Society in 2001 and again in 2011.
-He is also involved in charitable work for St John Ambulance, being Divisional President for Wimbledon 1987-89 and more recently for Crystal Palace, as well as being on the St John Council for London since 1988.
+He was again elected to the Council of the Heraldry Society in 2001 and also in 2011.
+He is also involved in charitable work for St John Ambulance, being Divisional President for Wimbledon 1987-89 and for Crystal Palace & Anerley 2006-13, as well as being on the St John Council for London (now the London Regional Priory Group) since 1988 where he has served two terms as the Hospitaller of London.
 He was appointed a Serving Brother of the Order of St John by HM the Queen in 1991.

-Mr Cracroft-Brennan is a Freeman of the City of London and a Liveryman of the Worshipful Company of Scriveners.
+Mr Cracroft-Brennan is a Freeman of the City of London and a Liveryman and Court Assistant of the Worshipful Company of Scriveners.

 Cracroft's Peerage first started in 1998 as the simple answer to a request for a list of dukes in the alt.talk.royalty newsgroup.
 That first list soon became a list of all peers, then a series of articles showing who had held each title, and then more articles.... and so on and so forth.
 Mr Cracroft-Brennan divides his time between his "day job" as a charity/not-for-profit finance director, his accountancy practice, Bambury & Co, and with developing Cracroft's Peerage.